Kaloleni, Nairobi: Overview

 Following recommendations by Sir Charles Mortimer, who chaired the African Housing Committee (AHC), conception of Kaloleni began as early as 1927.
 Its initial stages of the estate's design was greatly influenced by Garden City Concept, although the final blueprint was informed by the template created by American urban planner Clarence Perry based on his concept, the Neighbourhood Unit.
 The estate was built in the 1940s by the Italian prisoners of the war.
 The bungalows were built of stone, roofed with Mangalore tiles, and floors finished with cement screed.

 Kaloleni Social Hall was completed with the same design as the bungalows but was bigger.
 It is at Kaloleni Social Hall that social and political meetings were convened in an effort to push for independence.

 Kaloleni was completed in the 1948 and gifted to World War II veterans, the King's African Rifles.
-The neighbourhood has remained relatively unchanged but the houses have over the years been in need of renovations as their dilapidated nature has gotten the better of them.
+The neighbourhood has remained relatively unchanged but the houses have become dilapidated and in need of renovation.
 Kaloleni residents have put up informal extensions, and rented them out for extra income.